ansh04196/Food-Villa/README.md

 Features
 📱 Responsive Design
 Enjoy a seamless ordering experience on any device.
-Our responsive design ensures that whether you're on your desktop, tablet, or smartphone, Foodie Express looks and works flawlessly.
+Our responsive design ensures that whether you're on your desktop, tablet, or smartphone, Food Villa looks and works flawlessly.

 🍽️ Menu Variety
 Explore a diverse menu featuring a wide array of cuisines.
 From mouthwatering burgers to delectable pizzas and refreshing beverages, we've got something for every palate.